 Hydroxycarbamide

-Hydroxycarbamide is also known as Hydrea®.
-It is used to treat chronic myeloid leukaemia (CML), myeloproliferative disorders, and other cancers, such as cervical cancer.
+Hydroxycarbamide is a cancer drug used to treat chronic myeloid leukaemia (CML), myeloproliferative disorders and other cancers.

-Hydroxycarbamide (Hydrea®) is used to treat chronic myeloid leukaemia (CML), and myeloproliferative disorders.
+Hydroxycarbamide is a type of chemotherapy.
+It is used to treat chronic myeloid leukaemia (CML), and myeloproliferative disorders.
 These include:

-It may sometimes be used to treat other cancers, such as cervical cancer.
+It may sometimes be used to treat other cancers.

 It is best to read this information with our general information about chemotherapy and the type of cancer you have.